 Johns Hopkins has been at the forefront of innovation for more than 140 years.
-This rich history continues today as evidenced by the more than 500 invention disclosures JHTV receives each year.
+This rich history continues today as evidenced by the more than 500 reports of invention JHTV receives each year.

 With excellent service and robust resources, JHTV aims to provide our researchers, faculty and staff everything they need to bring the benefits of discovery to the world.

-From invention disclosure to patent application and licensing, JHTV aspires to provide inventors with a responsive, transparent process that efficiently moves their novel scientific and industrial discoveries, products and services to market.
+From report of invention to patent application and licensing, JHTV aspires to provide inventors with a responsive, transparent process that efficiently moves their novel scientific and industrial discoveries, products and services to market.

 Find translational funding